pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 ### Deploy

-The method of deploying TiDB Lightning varies with different methods of granting permissions and different storages.
+The method of deploying TiDB Lightning varies with different methods of granting permissions and with different storages.

 * If you grant permissions by importing AWS S3 AccessKey and SecretKey, or if you use Ceph or GCS as the storage, run the following command to deploy TiDB Lightning: